filonico/filonico.github.io/_pages/resources.md

 <hr>

 <p>
-  In my free time I like drawing, and sometimes I try to merge this hobby with my research work to create illustrations for papers and other publications.
+  In my free time I like drawing, and sometimes I try to combine this hobby with my research work to create illustrations for papers and other publications.
 </p>